Kong/docs.konghq.com/app/gateway/2.7.x/admin-api/event-hooks/examples.md

 Custom webhooks support Lua templating on a configurable body, form payload, and headers.
 For a list of possible fields for templating, see the [sources](/gateway/{{ page.kong_version }}/admin-api/event-hooks/reference/#list-all-sources) endpoint.

-The following example sends a message to Slack any time a new administrator is invited to Kong Gateway.
+The following example sends a message to Slack any time a new administrator is invited to {{site.base_gateway}}.
 Slack allows for [incoming webhooks](https://slack.com/help/articles/115005265063-Incoming-webhooks-for-Slack#set-up-incoming-webhooks) and we can use these to build an integration with Kong's event hooks features.